 Seventh grade students are encouraged to earn at least half the cost of this trip through school organized fundraising events and personal savings.
-Actual academic and leadership preparation occurs throughout the 8th grade year with intensive preparation the week prior to the trip.
+Actual academic and leadership preparation occurs throughout grade 8 with intensive preparation the week prior to the trip.

-Fall camping experience is SO much more than a mere field trip.
+The fall camping experience is so much more than a mere field trip.
 Like all of our field experiences, it is Clark Montessori's way of providing our children with a taste of Maria Montessori's vision for adolescents, her "erdkinder."

 But it goes even further than that!
 Fall camping.